Cold Cuts (The Sopranos): Synopsis

 Carmela continues to be hostile towards Tony and drains the water from their pool to keep him from swimming there.
 After another fight, they agree to organize an engagement party for Meadow and Finn.
 When she runs into Mr. Wegler at A.J.'s school, she surprises herself by saying that she is moving back in with her husband, but later insists to Rosalie that she has no such intention.

 Janice is arrested after assaulting another mother at her stepdaughter's soccer game.
 Tony is infuriated over the publicity brought to his family and storms into Janice's house late at night, demanding she plead guilty to the charges and that Bobby "take control" of his wife.
 Citing her recent bellicose behavior, Bobby gives Janice an ultimatum to either see an anger management specialist or end their marriage.
 Janice starts attending anger management classes and tells Tony that they have helped her make tremendous progress; Tony says he is happy for her.
-The "Soprano temper" becomes the focus of Tony's next session with Dr. Melfi, who observes that both depression and anger are traits in Tony's family.
+The "Soprano temper" becomes the focus of Tony's next session with Dr. Melfi, who observes that both depression and anger related, stating that "depression is rage turned inward."

 Tony joins Janice and Bobby for dinner but becomes irritated when he sees his newly placid sister deal calmly with a series of minor annoyances.
 He breaks the calm by provoking her with sarcastic and increasingly hurtful comments about her estranged son, Harpo.
 Janice soon gets enraged and chases Tony round the room with a fork in her fist.
 Smiling to himself, he leaves.